Kirthi-Raman/FileConversionMacro/README.md

 1. Enter filename in cell B1 and file baseplate in cell B2.
 2. Run the bot.
 Bot converts word file into PDF.
 3. Error details are updated by code in B3 and B4

+## Further Steps

+1. Include macro for PPT to PDF conversion